 "But mommy, you were sick, and I knew that the pepperup potion makes people feel better, and I just wanted you to feel better," I said in a small voice.

 Mom's expression softened, and she responded, "The potion that your father gave me the other day was the one you brewed."

 I slowly nodded and thought Alex-4, Mom -3, Dad -1.

-Camille's heart melted a little inside, but she steeled herself and said, “Alex potions are incredibly dangerous, if brewed incorrectly you could hurt yourself.
-How do you think that would have made me feel.”
+Camille's heart melted a little inside, but she steeled herself and said, "Alex, potions are incredibly dangerous, if brewed incorrectly you could hurt yourself.
+How do you think that would have made me feel?"

 I tallied up the points, and I thoughtfully considered that what ended up being the best defense to the situation ended up being the truth.
-I truly did want my mom to feel better, so I made the potion, the fact I also really wanted to make a magic potion was simply killing two birds with one stone.
+I honestly did want my mom to feel better, so I made the potion, the fact I also really wanted to make a magic potion was killing two birds with one stone.